 From one side, all the events have so much detail and coherency.
 Hence it’s readily acceptable that everything we saw is in fact real.
 On the other hand, the continuous time jump, dream and reality merging, and the fact our protagonist pretend not to hold any responsibility for his friend’s death, and those fantasy events, it makes you doubt.

 I haven’t read Adam Neville’s original novel, so I don’t know if in the book the thing is more clear or there’s doubt there as well.

 What of course fuel my thought everything is just madness is the creature and the closing image – while the first is fitting in both cases, the latter, as you’ll see, is at very least questionable.

-The photography is fully taking advantage of the beautiful natural setting, but at the same time, it doesn’t forget to reflect perfectly our protagonist’s state of mind.
+The photography is entirely taking advantage of the beautiful natural setting, but at the same time, it doesn’t forget to reflect our protagonist’s state of mind correctly.

 The creature is also a piece of art, as it is originally creepy, yet very realistic.
-Can’t describe it much, also because I wouldn’t know how, but you’ll see.
+Can’t describe it much, even because I wouldn’t know how, but you’ll see.

-Acting wise, the one who really stands out is indeed Rafe Spall.
-And not because the other members of the cast are not good enough, but because I have seen this guy play so many minor, one-dimensional role in a bunch of movies, which ended up sucking me in this one, as he is able to deliver a simple yet complex character.
+Acting wise, the one who stands out is indeed Rafe Spall.
+And not because the other members of the cast are not good enough, but because I have seen this guy play so many minor, one-dimensional role in a bunch of movies, which ended up sucking me in this one, as he can deliver a simple yet complex character.

 Overall, The Ritual is a welcomed addition to Netflix’s library, and I hope that both David Bruckner and Joe Barton (the writer) will get another flick to do for the streaming platform.
 Because they sure both have potential.